 This applies in all areas of the City where pay and display or on street meters are in place, with the exception of Symons Lane and Symons Lane Carpark where paid parking ends at 1.00 pm on a Saturday.

-Please note that all other parking restrictions apply 24-hours unless clearly sign-posted.
+Please note that all other parking restrictions apply 24 hours a day unless clearly sign-posted.